 - the need to perform (optional or not).

 To set priorities correctly, you can use a special table.
 The point is to divide the cases into 4 categories, according to two criteria: importance and urgency.
-Four categories are: urgent and important, urgent and not important, not urgent important, not urgent, not important.
+Four categories are: urgent and important, urgent and not important, not urgent important, not urgent, and not important.

-If you are an adherent of modern technologies, do not really like traditional paper gliders, use the applications.
+If you are an adherent of modern technologies, and do not really like traditional paper gliders, use the applications.
 They will help make your day as productive as possible.

 We recommend keeping a count of the time you spend on completing certain tasks.
 This way you can more accurately predict how many hours it will take to write an essay, prepare reports at work, etc.

-In addition to the daily schedule, write down short-term and long-term goals: passing a course project, attending an event, how much money you want or need to earn this month.
+In addition to the daily schedule, write down short-term and long-term goals: passing a course project, attending an event, and how much money you want or need to earn this month.
 This will help to easily adapt the schedule according to the given plan.

 Some parts of the schedule will be flexible, and some will not, for example, classes and exams at a university.
 Keep this in mind when making changes to the schedule, try to leave a couple of free hours every week for unplanned tasks.
-This will help to be flexible, not to feel uncomfortable if an urgent task “appears” at work or school.
+This will help to be flexible, and not to feel uncomfortable if an urgent task “appears” at work or school.